GreenInfo-Network/nyc-crash-mapper-etl-script/README.md

 export SENDGRID_TO_EMAIL="<redacted>"
 ```

-You may find it useful to create a fil called `.env` which contais these commands, then to use `source .env` to load those variables into your shell.
+You may find it useful to create a file called `.env` which contais these commands, then to use `source .env` to load those variables into your shell.

 Install Python requirements: